 What is a credit union?

-In October 1933 a small group of Conoco employees organized the Conoco Employees (PC) Credit Union.
-It was the second credit union to be established in the state of Oklahoma and remained Conoco Employees (PC) Credit Union until July 1994, when the name was changed to Cherokee Strip Credit Union (CSCU).
+In October 1933, a small group of Conoco employees in Ponca City organized the Conoco Employees (PC) Credit Union, at that time only the second credit union chartered in Oklahoma.
+We retained that name until July 1994, when it was changed to Cherokee Strip Credit Union (CSCU).